zeromq/czmq/README.md

         zlistx_move_end (zlistx_t *self, void *handle);

     //  Remove all items from the list, and destroy them if the item destructor
     //  is set.
     CZMQ_EXPORT void
         zlistx_purge (zlistx_t *self);

     //  Sort the list.
 If an item comparator was set, calls that to compare
     //  items, otherwise compares on item value.
 The sort is not stable, so may
     //  reorder equal items.
     CZMQ_EXPORT void
         zlistx_sort (zlistx_t *self);

     //  Create a new node and insert it into a sorted list.
 Calls the item
     //  duplicator, if any, on the item.
 If low_value is true, starts searching
     //  from the start of the list, otherwise searches from the end.
 Use the item
     //  comparator, if any, to find where to place the new node.
 Returns a handle
     //  to the new node, or NULL if memory was exhausted.
 Resets the cursor to the
     //  list head.
     CZMQ_EXPORT void *
         zlistx_insert (zlistx_t *self, void *item, bool low_value);

     //  Move an item, specified by handle, into position in a sorted list.
 Uses
     //  the item comparator, if any, to determine the new location.
 If low_value
     //  is true, starts searching from the start of the list, otherwise searches
     //  from the end.
     CZMQ_EXPORT void
         zlistx_reorder (zlistx_t *self, void *handle, bool low_value);

     //  Make a copy of the list; items are duplicated if you set a duplicator
     //  for the list, otherwise not.
 Copying a null reference returns a null
     //  reference.
     CZMQ_EXPORT zlistx_t *
         zlistx_dup (zlistx_t *self);

     //  Set a user-defined deallocator for list items; by default items are not
     //  freed when the list is destroyed.
     CZMQ_EXPORT void
-        zlistx_set_destructor (zlistx_t *self, czmq_destructor destructor);
+        zlistx_set_destructor (zlistx_t *self, zlistx_destructor_fn destructor);

     //  Set a user-defined duplicator for list items; by default items are not
     //  copied when the list is duplicated.
     CZMQ_EXPORT void
-        zlistx_set_duplicator (zlistx_t *self, czmq_duplicator duplicator);
+        zlistx_set_duplicator (zlistx_t *self, zlistx_duplicator_fn duplicator);

     //  Set a user-defined comparator for zlistx_find and zlistx_sort; the method
     //  must return -1, 0, or 1 depending on whether item1 is less than, equal to,
     //  or greater than, item2.
     CZMQ_EXPORT void
-        zlistx_set_comparator (zlistx_t *self, czmq_comparator comparator);
+        zlistx_set_comparator (zlistx_t *self, zlistx_comparator_fn comparator);

-    //  Runs selftest of class
+    //  Self test of this class.
     CZMQ_EXPORT void
         zlistx_test (bool verbose);